For wearers of Apple Watch the beginning of the month brings a special moment of excitement. What is this months challenge?

 Others have noticed that distance and calorie goals will continue to grow, and there doesn’t seem to be a feasible gut check in place.
 That means if you made a mistake and kept tracking an a daily walk last month while you hopped in the car and drove 300 miles, it may impact a “Walk X total miles” goal or even a “Burn X total calories” goal since that drive will be marked as having burned tens of thousands of calories.

-To make the challenges more achievable you can do two things.
+To make the challenges more achievable you can do a few things.

 - Remove any errors in your workout data over the last few months